dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 [!code-razor[](common/samples/3.x/BlazorWebAssemblySample/Components/HeadingComponent.razor)]

 If a component contains an HTML element with an uppercase first letter that doesn't match a component name, a warning is emitted indicating that the element has an unexpected name.
-Adding an `@using` statement for the component's namespace makes the component available, which removes the warning.
+Adding an `@using` directive for the component's namespace makes the component available, which resolves the warning.

 ## Routing